-Clindamycin covers both Gram positive anaerobes

-such as Peptostreptococcus, Prevotella, Actinomyces, and Clostridial spp other than Clostridium difficile, as well as Gram negative anaerobes such as Bacteroides spp. (may not cover in up to 25% of cases, or strains with MIC ≥ 8 mcg/mL), Veillonella and Fusobacterium

-Metronidazole covers Gram - anaerobes such as Bacteroides fragilis and all Clostridia; it should not be used as monotherapy in aspiration pneumonia -failure rate of about 50 percent--& not in serious head & neck infections.
+- Clindamycin covers both Gram positive anaerobes such as Peptostreptococcus, Prevotella, Actinomyces, and Clostridial spp other than Clostridium difficile, as well as Gram negative anaerobes such as Bacteroides spp. (may not cover in up to 25% of cases, or strains with MIC ≥ 8 mcg/mL), Veillonella and Fusobacterium - Metronidazole covers Gram anaerobes such as Bacteroides fragilis and all Clostridia; it should not be used as monotherapy in aspiration pneumonia -failure rate of about 50 percent--& not in serious head & neck infections.
 It will cover gut anaerobes.

-[Incidentally, the tetracyclines offer coverage for most of the above, yet are often underutilized.
-And most betalactamase + Bacteroides is covered by beta lactam/beta lactamase inhibitors, so adding metronidazole-so-called "double-anaerobic coverage" is unnecessary with agents like piperacillin-tazobactam.]
+[Incidentally, most beta-lactamase + Bacteroides is covered by beta lactam/beta lactamase inhibitors, so adding metronidazole isn't necessary with agents like piperacillintazobactam.]